decentralized-identity/sidetree/docs/implementation.md

 ## Get last block hash
-Gets the hash of the last confirmed block.
+Gets the last confirmed block.

 > TODO: Discuss and consider returning a list of block hash instead.